kchamp45/TeamBuilder2/README.md

 #### By _**Kimberly Lu**_

 ## Description
 This team builder site allows user to add teams and members to each team.
-It also allows the user to update the team's name and delete the team's entry.
+It also allows the user to update or delete information about a team and/or member.

 ## Development Specifications
 | Behavior      | Example Input         | Example Output        |